BY LAWS OF NORTHAMPTON CYCLING CLUB, INC.

 The Board of Directors shall be responsible for the general management of the affairs of the NCC and shall act on all matters of policy.

-The Board of Directors shall consist of the following officers: immediate past-President, President, Clerk, the Treasurer, and seven to nine members elected by the Membership.
+The Board of Directors shall consist of the following officers: One or two Presidents, Clerk, and the Treasurer.
+The Board of Directors shall consist of at least seven (7) members elected by the Membership.
+The Officers determine the number of Directors each year.

-The membership shall thereafter elect, as the above terms expire, seven to nine Directors for a term of two (2) years and three Executive Committee members, who shall have the same rights and obligations as directors, except as stated in Article 5 of these By Laws.
+The membership shall thereafter elect, as the above terms expire, the nominated Directors for a term of two (2) years and three Executive Committee members, who shall have the same rights and obligations as Directors, except as stated in Article 5 of these Bylaws.

-(b) At the end of terms of office, the member is expected to submit a form/letter of interest if he or she wishes to be considered for re-election
+At the end of terms of office, the member is expected to submit a form/letter of interest if they wish to be considered for re-election

 A majority of the Board of Directors, as it may from time to time be constituted, shall form a quorum.